 - Reinforce a targeted message by utilizing Page Visit in combination with recent email behavior.

 The Ascent360 web behavior tracker requires a known user to receive an email, click on a link, and browse your website to match to your existing database.
-Web tracking metrics available in the CDP will differ from Google Analytics and other digital analytics vendors' metrics due to differing attribution methodologies.
+Web tracking metrics will differ from Google Analytics and other digital analytics vendors' metrics due to differing attribution methodologies.
 Please reach out to us with any questions.